fmcnallyi3/it_anisotropy/stability/README.md

   average rate.
 INCOMPLETE -- has not been updated since its original use with IceCube
 - `submitter` : Directory with cluster submission tools

+To-Do items for CJ:
+- `directories.py` : once the analysis paths are set for the IceTop analysis, update this script to point to them (and, at least temporarily, your own /data/user for output) and incorporate them in place of absolute file paths in other scripts (like maker.py)
+- `rate_finder.py` : we are (at least initially) only interested in calculating the event rate using the maps for counts and i3live for livetime.
+Move/comment out all unnecessary code and make it so this script does exactly that.
+- `rate_check.py` : make sure that this now runs with the output from your adapted rate_finder.py and show me some plots!